d2l-ai/d2l-en/chapter_recommender-systems/mf.md

 ## Evaluation Measures

-We then implement the RMSE (root-mean-square error) measure, which is commonly used to measure the differences between rating scores predicted by the model and the actually observed ratings (ground truth).
+We then implement the RMSE (root-mean-square error) measure, which is commonly used to measure the differences between rating scores predicted by the model and the actually observed ratings (ground truth) :cite:`Gunawardana.Shani.2015`.
 RMSE is defined as:

 $$
 \mathrm{RMSE} = \sqrt{\frac{1}{|\mathcal{T}|}\sum_{(u,i) \in \mathcal{T}}(\mathbf{R}_{ui} -\hat{\mathbf{R}}_{ui})^2}